Vantiq/vantiq-extension-sources/fhirAssembly/README.md

     * `link` -- (String, Required) The link to be returned

-In addition to the _interaction_-related procedures above, there are a number of procedures that can be used to fetch about the FHIR server.
+In addition to the _interaction_-related procedures above, there are a number of procedures that can be used to fetch information about the FHIR server.

   * `getCapabilityStatement` -- returns the capability statement for the FHIR server
       * (No parameters)
   * `getSMARTConfiguration` -- returns the SMART configuration for the FHIR server (if any).
 If none is present,